When is the Fourier transform of an elementary function elementary?: Rational functions satisfying the semiclassical condition.

-{\bf Remark.} Note that if ${\Bbb F}$ is a polynomial and $d\ge 3$ then ${\Bbb F}_*$ is not a polynomial.
-Construction of polynomial elements $f\in PSC(V)$ such that $f_*$ is also a polynomial is more tricky, and the only examples we know are described in the next section.
+\begin{rem} Note that if ${\Bbb F}$ is a polynomial and $d\ge 3$ then ${\Bbb F}_*$ is not a polynomial.
+Construction of polynomial elements $f\in PSC(V)$ such that $f_*$ is also a polynomial is more tricky, and the only examples we know are described in the next section. \end{rem}